-The first stone castle was built on a rock, providing insight into the river Muráň valley, probably shortly after the Mongol invasion of 1241.
-It was erected as a royal foundation of Bela IV, controlling the trail through the Slovak Ore Mountains to the Spiš and further to Poland and securing local iron ore mines.
-Due to its location on a hilly and inaccessible mountain, it is also possible that it served as a refuge.
-The first notice of the castle, in which it is mentioned as Castrum Movran, dates from 1271.
+The stone castle on the Muráň river valley was probably built shortly after the Mongol invasion in 1241.
+It was most likely founded by the Hungarian King Béla IV, because it was built on the royal property.
+It was erected to control the route through the Ore Mountains to Spiš and further to Poland, and to protect local iron ore mines.
+Due to its location on a lofty and inaccessible mountain, it could also originally have served as a refuge for the local population.
+The first mention of the castle, in which it was named as “castrum Movran”, was recorded in document in 1271.

-Currently, the best preserved elements of the castle are the square northern tower and the entrance gate.
-The remaining, few relics of buildings are lost among bushes and trees.
-Of them, the main residential house in the central part and the southern part, adjoined to the defensive wall, has been best preserved.
-In the southern, oldest part of the castle, a viewing platform has been set up.
-In addition, considerable sections of the defensive wall have been preserved.
+Muráň is one of the largest castles in Slovakia.
+It has an unusual layout, which consists of a large number of detached buildings spread over a vast area.
+Most of them are in ruin, but they are gradually being renovated.
+Currently, the best preserved elements of the castle are the square northern tower and the gatehouse.
+The remaining, few relics of buildings are among bushes and trees.
+Of these, the main residential house in the central part and the southern one, attached to the defensive wall, have been best preserved.
+In the south-west, the oldest part of the castle, a viewing platform was set up.
+In addition, large sections of the defensive wall have been preserved.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.

-Janura T., Tihányiová T., Šimkovic M., Hrad Muráň z pohľadu najnovšieho archívno-historického a architektonicko-historického výskumu [w:] Najnovšie poznatky z výskumov stredovekých pamiatok na Gotickej ceste – Zborník Gotická cesta 2/2016, Bratislava 2018.
+Janura T., Tihányiová T., Šimkovic M., Hrad Muráň z pohľadu najnovšieho archívno-historického a architektonicko-historického výskumu [w:] Najnovšie poznatky z výskumov stredovekých pamiatok na Gotickej ceste II, red.
+M.Kalinová, Bratislava 2018.

 Wasielewski A., Zamki i zamczyska Słowacji, Białystok 2008.